Shubhammhp/RecipeWebsite/README.md

 Clicking this button removes the meal from the favorites list.
 # Technologies Used
  HTML, CSS, JavaScript
- Fetch API for meal data
+ Fetch API for meal data and
  Local Storage for persistent data

 # How to Use